2026-2027 Singer Agreement

 Bring a pencil, or borrow one at the start of rehearsal.

-Bring water as necessary.
+Bring a water bottle.

 STAY ENGAGED: We have singers of all experience levels from beginner to advanced—some of will learn the music quickly, some might take more time, but everyone can stay plugged in to rehearsal.
 We’ll go over these strategies in rehearsal.
 Staying engaged can look like: